ismywb/addon_securityadvisor/README.md

 ============================================================
-= cPanel Security Advisor Addon (BETA)
+= cPanel Security Advisor Addon (ALPHA RELEASE)
 ============================================================

 NO SUPPORT IS PROVIDED FOR THIS ADDON.
-THIS IS A PRE-RELEASE BETA VERSION NOT INTENDED FOR GENERAL USE.
+THIS IS A PRE-RELEASE ALPHA VERSION NOT INTENDED FOR GENERAL USE.

 Install: